-The Cuyahoga Community College PA program requires all applicants, regardless of experience or education, to complete all of the below courses or course equivalents and receive a grade of "B" or higher ("B-" will not be accepted).
+The Cuyahoga Community College PA program requires all applicants, regardless of experience or education, to complete all of the below courses or course equivalents and receive a grade of "B" or higher (grades of C or lower will not be accepted).
 All prerequisites must be completed by the end of the spring semester prior to matriculation.
 The PA program does not offer advance placement standing or waive any prerequisites.
-All listed courses must be completed within ten years of application date.
+All science courses listed must be completed within ten years of application date.

 Please note: Due to the rigorous nature of this graduate level program, it is imperative that all applicants meet these requirements, no exceptions will be granted.